Kyra15/NJHS-Attendance-Code/README.md

-run main.py w python 3 n change the file names to match urs!
+run main.py w python 3 n change the file names in the program to match urs!